7 Call Centre Metrics to Measure Your Customer Service

 • Customer Satisfaction: A critical metric that measures how customers feel about your service.
 It can be quantified using methods like the Net Promoter Score, and feedback can be collected via multiple channels.

-• Quality Assurance: This involves observing the quality of your customer support team, often by randomly analysing call recordings.
+• Call Center QA (Quality Assurance): This involves observing the quality of your customer support team, often by randomly analysing call recordings.
 The analysis can cover areas like professionalism, courtesy, patience, accuracy, and knowledge of the customer service reps.

 • Call Availability: This shows how often your call center agents are available to customers, helping evaluate their performance.